baronsolo/Django_Site/README.md

 3. In Pycharm, or another editor, open the file in the directory where the project was copied.

-4. In the terminal, enter python manage.py runserver.
+4. In the terminal, enter cd website, then python manage.py runserver.

 5. Follow the link that will give you.